NirmayDas/NirmayDas/README.md

 # 💫 About Me:
-Hi there, my name is Nirmay Das.
+Hi there, my name is Nirmay Das!
 I am a class of 2027 electrical and computer engineering student studying at the University of Texas at Austin.
-I have a strong passion for software development, particularly in full-stack development with an emphasis on back-end engineering.
-I’m currently seeking software engineering internships to further develop my skills and contribute to impactful projects.
+I have a strong passion for full-stack development with a particular emphasis on back-end development.
+I’m currently seeking software engineering internship positions to further develop my skills and contribute to impactful projects.

 ## 🌐 Socials: